 The Court also held that the duty of good faith performance applies irrespective of the intention of the parties, and that parties cannot contract out of it.
 As a result, the Court read in the duty of good faith performance despite Can-Am’s exclusion clause.
 However, parties are permitted to modify the obligation of honesty and good faith in the contract provided that the minimum requirements of the duty are met.

 The Court stated that the new duty of good faith and honesty is “sufficiently precise that it will enhance rather than detract from commercial certainty.”
 It remains to be seen how the courts will interpret the duty of good faith and honest performance to resolve contractual disputes in future cases.
-For more information contact Robert De Toni at 613-563-6696 or by email at [email protected].
+For more information contact our Disputes and Litigation team at Merovitz Potechin LLP.